Cochabamba Department: Languages

 The languages spoken in Cochabamba Department are mainly Spanish and Quechua.
 The following table shows the number of those belonging to the recognised group of speakers.

 Population and demographics

+Religion

+Cochabamba is home to a diverse amount of religious adherents, with 42% identifying as Catholics, 32% as Evangelical Christians, 0.67% as Muslims, and the remaining 27% as identifying with either no religion or other religions.

 Economy

 The Cochabamba economy is based mainly in services, but recently it is experiencing some diversification in manufacturing, agriculture and tourism.

 The geographic location of Cochabamba makes it the main routes of transport joining the two main cities, the host government La Paz and the industrial hub Santa Cruz.
 Therefore, many cervices i.e. transport, banking, telecommunication, gastronomy, are economically important in the corridor La Paz – Santa Cruz.

 Extraction of oil was very important for the economy in the past; especially in Chapare where the wells are located.
 By 2013 many of the exploited wells were showing signs of depletion.
 Thus, investment is needed to find new productive wells.

 Once called “the basket grain of Bolivia” today Cochabamba produces just a portion of the agriculture output of the country.
 Overpopulation in the productive valleys and “minifundio” doomed the once competitive production.
 Nevertheless, Cochabamba is still important in poultry, dairy, tropical fruits, potatoes, among others.

 Recently, Cochabamba experiences some improvement in manufacturing and industry.
 The cement mill of COBOCE located in Capinota almost triples the production tapering the strong demand.
 The roads to the industrial park and other facilities of the park were improved making it more competitive for the local and new industries.
 Also, it is worth to mention the almost 1b USD government investment in the petro chemistry (urea plant) located in Bulo Bulo.